11 Top-Rated Campgrounds near Spokane, WA

-Twenty miles west of the Idaho border in eastern Washington, Spokane is a cultural hub surrounded by natural attractions and a beautiful area for camping.
-The Little Spokane and Spokane Rivers run through the city, surrounded by the sprawling Riverside Park, and stunning scenery like the Selkirk Mountains, Ice Age waterfalls, and massive reservoirs are found nearby.
+In eastern Washington near the Idaho border, Spokane is the second-largest city in the state and is surrounded by natural splendor.
+The Little Spokane and Spokane Rivers run right through the city, surrounded by the sprawling Riverside State Park.
+And stunning scenery like the Selkirk Mountains, Ice Age waterfalls, and massive reservoirs are found nearby.
 These scenic landscapes lend to a lot of weekend camping getaways.

 Official site: https://parks.state.wa.us/573/Riverside